CHRISTINA CHO YOO

-Christina Cho Yoo, AIA, PE, LEED AP BD+C
+AIA, PE, LEED AP BD+C, iida

 is co-founder of Atelier Cho Thompson.
 She received a BS & MS in civil & structural engineering and construction management at Stanford University and received a masters in architecture at the Harvard Graduate School of Design.
 She was a structural engineer at the international engineering company Arup, where she was the Structural Sustainability Champion for the Americas & worked on projects such as the LEED-Double Platinum California Academy of Sciences, UC-Davis Veterinary Medicine facilities, UCSC Engineering Building, Kaiser hospitals, Schroder Overcrossing, and various other projects.
 She went onto work at architecture firms worldwide including Kao Design Group on Richard Branson's Eco-Island, SHoP Architects on the Google HQ, Neri & Hu in Shanghai, Mass Studies in Seoul, and Bohlin Cywinski Jackson on Apple stores, the Apple iAd office, and the Square HQ.
 Christina is a licensed architect and engineer in California.

 Her work has spanned typologies from single-family to multifamily residences, hospitals, labs, museums, innovative workplaces, hospitality and food service, to retail, exhibits, furniture, and graphics for various organizations.
 Her inspiration comes from exploring the particularities of a place, client, material, or technology.
 She thrives in the rich in-between spaces of disciplines -- structures & architecture, landscape & furniture, graphics & interiors, etc. Her work explores design's ability to catalyze new types of interactions between people & communities.
-She has lectured on Green R&D at Harvard and served as a critic at Parsons, Stanford, Harvard, & the California College of the Arts.
+She has lectured on Green R&D at Harvard and served as a critic at Parsons, Stanford, Harvard, & the California College of the Arts (CCA).
 She has been a Senior Lecturer at the CCA, teaching Integrated Building Systems.

 is co-founder of Atelier Cho Thompson.
 As a practicing architect, Ming is focused on bettering human experience through design; she insists that good design must occur at all scales, from the building to the furniture to the logo, and everything in between.
 Ming is a licensed architect in California, Massachusetts, New York, and Connecticut.

 Ming studied architecture at Yale University and the Harvard Graduate School of Design.
 Before founding ACT, she spent time working for large and small firms around the globe, including Zephyr Architects in Beijing and Bohlin Cywinski Jackson in San Francisco, where she focused primarily on commercial spaces for cutting-edge tech companies.
 While at Harvard campus planning in Cambridge, she worked with adaptive reuse projects to insert new programs into historic buildings.
 She has also worked as a designer for non-profit organizations, with a specialty in building community around design.
 Her work as an architect has been exhibited at the Venice Biennale, and published in books and periodicals in the United States and France.
 Deeply interested in bringing the arts to the public, Ming has worked in museums and galleries throughout her career, including the Peggy Guggenheim Collection and the National Gallery of Art, and has created and managed exhibitions as an independent curator.